rajiv256/rajiv256.github.io/_posts/2026-06-18-a-potential-solution-to-the-water-consumption-in-data-centers.md

 csl: citations.csl
 ---

 The growth of data centers is inevitable.
-A huge environmental concerns regarding data centers are (a) their effect on the neighboring electric grid and (b) their water consumption.
+Two huge environmental concerns regarding data centers are (a) their effect on the neighboring electric grid and (b) their water consumption.
 I read on the news that AI firms are investing into nuclear energy.
 There is a thought on putting data